Technical Guide

 table = soup.select_one("table.financials-table")

-cells = [td.get_text(strip=True) for td in tr.select("th, td")]
+rows = [[td.get_text(strip=True) for td in tr.select("th, td")] for tr in table.select("tr")]

 df.to_excel("income_statement.xlsx", index=False)

-Using pandas.read_html for Faster Extraction
+Using pandas.read_html

 When the tables are clean, pandas can parse them directly from the URL.
 This is effective for financial portals that expose statement tables without heavy JavaScript.